AMIU HEALTH ENTREPRENEURSHIP ACADEMY

 HACKATHON BACKGROUND

-The hackathon is an initiative of AmIU Health Entrepreneurship Academy and will run for three months, from June to August 2023.
+The hackathon is an initiative of AMIU Health Entrepreneurship Academy and Innovation Center and will run for four months, from July to November 2023.
 The theme of the hackathon is, ‘Intersection of Artificial Intelligence, Climate Change and Primary Health Care’.

 Hackathon Goal: To identify AI solutions that address PHC challenges which are caused and/or worsened by climate change.